danbulant/bpm/README.md

 This means, that it can save much space - some apps use same depndencies and same versions, so they will be merged.

+## BPM create node_modules.
+Is it normal?

+Yes!
+Because of how node works, BPM needs to create the directory, but instead of pasting the dependencies there, it creates a symlink pointing to the actual version.

 ## Commands

 BPM is aimed to fully **replace** NPM, *but*, as of now, it cannot.